gilbarbara/react-joyride/docs/callback.md

       // Update state to advance the tour setStepIndex(index + (action === ACTIONS.PREV ? -1 : 1));
     } else if ([STATUS.FINISHED, STATUS.SKIPPED].includes(status)) {
-      // Need to set our running state to false, so we can restart if we click start again. setRun(false);
+      // You need to set our running state to false, so we can restart if we click start again. setRun(false);
     }